 Atelier 51

-Tucked behind Costa Coffee on Providence Place is Atelier 51, a unique artists’ studio and shop, started by local printmaker, Sarah Young, and her partner, Jon Tutton.
 It hosts five resident artists in its studio spaces, whose work you can browse in ‘The Hand Made Shop’ at the front.
 A nice spot for escaping the shopping crowds on London Road.
 Find Atelier 51 at 51 Providence Place, Brighton, BN1 4GE

 Charity shops

-London Road may have the highest concentration of charity shops in any Brighton and Hove neighbourhood.
-Please, don’t quote me.
-In one stretch of street, starting near the BRZN Arms (see where to drink), you’ll find around 10.
-Here they are in no particular order: British Heart Foundation, Mind, Martlets Hospice, Oxfam, Cats Protection League, The Sussex Beacon, Age UK, Scope, Chestnut Tree House, British Red Cross.
-Phew.
-Wait, I forgot the PDSA near the Viaduct and DEBRA UK.
+Here they are in no particular order: British Heart Foundation, Mind, Martlets Hospice, Oxfam, Cats Protection League, The Sussex Beacon, Age UK, Scope, Chestnut Tree House, British Red Cross, PDSA and DEBRA UK.

 The Smallest Bookshop in Brighton

 Brighton’s Open Market is home to a lovely bookshop which claims to be The Smallest Bookshop in Brighton.
-Only true Brightonians know of this diminutive bookseller I discovered quite by chance one Saturday on a wander through to pick up croissants from The Little Loaf.
-It’s the size of a market stall and my new favourite bookshop.
-They stock second-hand books at reasonable prices including plenty of classics as well as more obscure cult reads.
+Only true Brightonians know of this diminutive bookseller I discovered quite by chance one Saturday on a wander through to pick up croissants from an amazing hole-in-the-wall French bakery, The Little Loaf.

 Where to stay in London Road

-Most Brighton hotels I like to recommend are located nearer to the centre of the city, but there are a few nice unique Brighton AirBnBs nearby worth considering.
-The closest to London Road is this sleek yet cosy and peaceful apartment set inside an old Victorian corner shop very close to my favourite vintage cinema.
-It’s great if you like to be on the fringes of the city-centre action, a good night’s sleep and local neighbourhood life.
-Alternatively, a little further away near Preston Park are these options: this colourful period apartment full of character is your best bet if you like to leave the city behind at the end of the day and for accessing the countryside, or this secluded garden flat in a Victorian terrace.
+Alternatively, a little further away near Preston Park are these options: this colourful period apartment full of character is your best bet if you like to leave the city behind at the end of the day and access the countryside, or this secluded garden flat in a Victorian terrace.
 A good choice for regular visitors who enjoy the feel of staying in a leafy suburb.

 Final tips